microsoft/InQRy/README.md

 # PyBar
-Generate asset QR codes for a physical inventory procedure
+Generate a QR code for a physical inventory procedure based on an individual asset's hardware specifications

 ### Install